NVANA

 purpose of any special meeting of the Directors need by specified in the notice or waiver

-of notice of said meeting. - Business requiring special attention of the Governing Body may be conducted
+6. Business requiring special attention of the Governing Body may be conducted

 via electronic mail (e-mail) and or teleconference at any time by the President or upon